Nathraktim/phonBook/readme.md

 - Implement viewing, editing, and deleting functionality for individual contacts, ensuring that each contact includes a name, phone number, email, and photo.
 - Write clean, modular code with appropriate error handling and validation.
   Submission of Frontend Internship Task

-## Note:

-- The project should be uploaded to a GitHub repository.
-- Screen record all the functionality of the app and upload the video in the drive and share the video link with us in the form
-- Share both the link in this Google Form: https://forms.gle/Y1z3kNH3qnkwtzxn9